iff-gsc/LADAC/utilities/interfaces_external_programs/ArduPilot_SITL/README.md

 # ArduPilot SITL interfaces for Simulink

-There are two interfaces available:
+There are three interfaces available:
 The [Adopted Gazebo Interface](#adopted-gazebo-interface) is based on the connection of Gazebo with ArduPilot SITL and uses the same UDP port as well as the same flight parameters.
+The [JSON](#json-interface) used the ArduPilot JSON interface but it only works with a modification of the ArduPilot code which is provided in LADAC.
 The [Custom Simulink Interface](#custom-simulink-interface) uses a modification of the ArduPilot code which is provided in LADAC.
 For more information about the ArduPilot SITL interfaces take a look at the [ArduPilot Documentation](https://ardupilot.org/dev/docs/sitl-with-gazebo.html),